 Your commute likely starts your day, so it’s an opportunity to take a regular period of time to envision the kind of day that you want to experience.
 Can you set your intention for the day?
 Is your hope that your day can be filled with productivity, efficiency, endurance, or skill?
 The commute home is an opportunity to reflect on whether you were able to experience the day with the intention that you set and gives you a chance to wind down.

-Your commute might require a significant amount of driving or sitting, but if there is a way to include more walking or physical activity (even if it is just taking the stairs instead of the elevator) you can improve your physical condition and mental well-being.
+Your commute might require a significant amount of driving or sitting, but if there is a way to include more walking or physical activity (even if it's just taking the stairs instead of the elevator), you can improve your physical condition and mental well-being.

 This is part of a series of articles on the Urban Survival blog, examining how to manage the stress of city living.